mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

     - If it's not there, you might just need to hit the Refresh button on the right side.
     - If it's still not, there double check that your file is in the `assets/` folder of the extension, and that it has a proper `.yml` extension.
 - Hit your `Generate` button, and wait.
+- The output folder will be named based on your `.yml` file's name.

 #### 3: Using The Output

 TODO

+#### Expanding Later

+If you want to add more content to a grid you already made, you can do that:

+- Use the same `yml` file.
+- You can add new values to an axis freely.
+- If you remove values, they will be excluded from the output but pre-existing generated images won't be removed.
+- You can add axes, but you'll have to regenerate all images if so.
+    - Probably save as a new filename in that case.
+- If you're just adding a new value, make sure to leave `overwriting existing images` off.
+- Make sure your `Save Grid Images as JPEG` setting is the same as it was originally.

 ----------------------